ishehadeh/howlite/writing/report/main.typ

 Howlite aims to address these problems.
 Howlite is not a language to write a web server, it is not for writing applications, it isn't even a language for writing programming languages.
 It is a language for writing a single module for a very specific data structure, wrapped in a python library.
 It is a language for writing a boot loaded, or the entrypoint to a kernel.
 The compiler does not impose strict requirements on how the programmer manages memory, or accesses data.
 Instead, the type systems gives a rich set of tools, allowing one to set their own constraints.

-// #show raw: set text(size: 1em)

-= Motivation

-Programming languages are one of the many, many, interfaces to help us utilize computers.
-_Microsoft Word_ helps us compose and format documents, and programming languages help us create algorithms.
-Just like word processors, or painting applications, there are countless ways to tweak a programming language's interface to make it more suited to a particular use case or audience.

-This section gives a quick overview of _Hedy_ and _Go_.
-We summarize those languages are for, and the choices they made to cater to that audience.

-== Hedy

-Hedy /* citation needed */ is a programming language for teaching programming.

-#include "examples/hedy.typ"

-The language avoids symbols, instead using keywords, which are generally easier for students to remember.
-English words aren't particularly better (may worse, in fact) than symbols, for those unfamiliar with the language.
-So, Hedy is fully translated to a large set of languages - 47 at the time of writing.
-The programs in @ex-hedy are the same, but the right is in Arabic.
-Hedy also allows programmers to see and hear the results of their work: it has easily accessible functionality for playing music and drawing graphics.
-Those features are typically implemented as libraries, for most programming languages, since they have a relatively narrow application.
-But, it takes a lot of general knowledge to have the computer _do_ anything interesting; when first learning, it's helpful to be able to make the computer *do* something, not just report results in the terminal.

-== Go

-#include "examples/go.typ"

-Go was an answer to problems with the software infrastructure at Google. /* TODO: cite */ It’s designed to be used in large, long-lived software projects.
-There’s a focus on clear syntax and semantics: no matter who wrote the code, what it does, and how it does it should be clear to any programmer.
-It also comes bundled with tools to help keep programs up to date and consistent.
-Unused variables and imports are disallowed.
-Although it supports first class functions, it's largely imperative.
-Programmers are forced to deal with the inherent complexity of things like string encoding up front, as seen in @ex-go.

-== Where Howlite Sits

-/* TODO: revise */
-Computers are complicated, I find making them more accessible an interesting challenge.
-Programming languages in particular piqued my interest because I like programming.
-Programming is just solving logic puzzles, anything that let’s me look at these problems in a different way is fascinating.

-The goals of this project are, in no particular order:

-1. Learn about the components of a compiler.
-2. Expirement with precise types for scalar values.
-3. Applications of sub-type polymorphism and structural typing in resource constrained environments.

-There isn’t any particularly interesting theory behind any of those goals.
-I just threw a bunch of ideas at the wall, and those ware what stuck.
-I don’t expect Howlite to be a fantastic programming language, but I hope that it's unique enough that its particular blend of features might help inform the design of languages I create in the future.

 = Syntax Design